gagan717/Codelearn-Android-Plugin-Project/README.md

 2) Set your ECLIPSE_HOME to point to eclipse directory

-3) To run tests, execute RunTests.java
+{Note: Goto Eclipse Preferences ->Java->Build Path-> Classpath vatiables and create a new variable ECLIPSE_HOME specifying the location of directory from where Eclipse has been launched.}

-4) To modify tests, edit in SampleTests.java
+3) To modify tests, edit in SampleTests.java

+4) To execute these modifications, goto RunTests.java and and click on Run (or Run as->Run as Java Application).

 5) Generate jar as Export -> Export as Jar and save it in respective JARS folder